 We provide advice on compliance with the ever-changing nature of international sanctions.
 With major changes announced regularly with respect to Canadian sanctions and more than two dozen overlapping, and occasionally conflicting, current sanctions programs in Canada, compliance is an ever-present challenge.
 We counsel clients on how to conduct business through this myriad of complexities.

 Canada maintains comprehensive and targeted economic sanctions against a number of countries and individuals under the United Nations Act and Special Economic Measures Act as well as other statutes.
 Under these sanctions, businesses and their employees in Canada may be prohibited, directly and indirectly, from conducting transactions with certain countries and designated persons/entities and the companies they own or control.
 Our team provides guidance with respect to the scope of restrictions on trade and financial transactions, as well as permissible transactions, licensing/permitting requirements, and enforcement activities.

-Our lawyers provide litigation counsel on antidumping duty, countervailing duty (anti-subsidy) and safeguard investigations.
+Our International Trade lawyers provide litigation counsel on antidumping duty, countervailing duty (anti-subsidy) and safeguard investigations.
 We represent clients in proceedings before the CBSA, CITT, Federal Court, NAFTA Chapter Nineteen and the WTO Dispute Settlement regime.

 NAFTA, WTO & Trade and Investment Agreements – Strategic Advice & Dispute Settlement

 Our team helps clients to take advantage of countries’ commitments under trade and investment agreements to protect and promote their investments in Canada and abroad.
 We also offer strategic advice on trade and investment agreements to provide solutions for companies facing discriminatory or otherwise harmful regulatory measures.